 Balboa Park and the San Diego Zoo: Full day

 You can easily spend a full day wandering Balboa Park, home to awesome museums, amazing architecture, and the world-famous San Diego Zoo.
 Don’t want to go it alone?
-We’ve got a Balboa Park walking tour every Thursday afternoon, and a Burgers and Balboa dinner outing every Wednesday night!
+Join one of the hostel’s Balboa Park walking tours for local insights into the park’s past and present.

 Ocean Beach: Full day

 Give yourself a full day to experience this laid-back neighborhood.
 You’ll want all the time you can get to lounge or surf on the beach, check out the neighborhood shops, bars, and restaurants, and walk along the breathtaking Sunset Cliffs.
-If you can’t commit to the full day, join our walking tour Monday afternoons instead!
+If you can’t commit to the full day, join one of our walking tours of the area instead!